yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Indexed-Search/01-search-query-syntax-reference.md

 `te*t`

 ## Escaping Special Characters
-Inside the double quotes block, you might use any unsafe characters; to escape double quote character, use slash (`\`):
+Inside the double quotes block, you might use any unsafe characters; to escape double quote character, use backslash (`\`):

 `\"my cool property\":\"&~!'\"`